Abhi050200/Bash-Scripting/README.md

 ---

 ## Make your script executable:

-    Navigate to your script folder:red
+   Navigate to your script folder:
 - **chmod +x scriptname.sh**

 ---